andiahmads/cokLang-interpreter/README.md

 add(1, 2);
 A more complex f
 ```
-# Besides integers, booleans and strings, the Monkey interpreter we’re going to build will also

 # support arrays and hashes.
 Here’s what binding an array of integers to a name looks like:
 ``` console
 let myArray = [1, 2, 3, 4, 5];
 ```